deeplearning4j/deeplearning4j/android.md

 <h3 id="conclusion">Conclusion</h3>

 <p>In this tutorial, you saw how easy it is to create and train a neural network using the Deeplearning4J library in an Android Studio project.
 I’d like to warn you, however, that training a neural network on a low-powered, battery operated device might not always be a good idea.</p>

+<p>This was originally posted at <a href="http://progur.com/2017/01/how-to-use-deeplearning4j-on-android.html" target="_blank" rel="nofollow">Progur</a> by Ashraff Hathibelagal.

                     </div>
                 </div>